 It was written in the paper, Exposure to Room Light before Bedtime Suppresses Melatonin Onset and Shortens Melatonin Duration in Humans, that:

 Being exposed to room light before going to bed suppressed melatonin production in 99% of individuals, as well as shortened the duration of melatonin production by around 90 minutes.

 Does Red Light Impact Us the Same Way?

-It turns out red light does not have the same effects as blue light, but in actual fact, may be beneficial to us.
+As it turns out, red light does not have the same effects blue light has on the body.
+As it turns out, it may be beneficial to us.
 It’s been shown to have benefits for hair, skin and joints (when delivered in forms such as Red Light Therapy).

 How to Use Blue Light to Optimise Health

 Timing your exposure to blue light throughout the day can make a huge difference.
 If we were to avoid blue light altogether it would be just as harmful (if not more so) to our health than simply being exposed to it at night.